Hybrid Space Lab is participating in the eCommemoration Convention 2022 at the Körber Stiftung.

 Featured in the “DMZ Landscape: Cheorwon” exhibition in Seoul, Hybrid Space Lab’s DMZpace project unfolds the potential of the no-man’s-land border area to overcome the tension between its historical wounds and the thriving nature.
 Opening up scenarios for reconciliation and dialogue through the mediation of a now lush natural biotope, the project unveils the contradictions hidden behind the visible landscape at the Korean Demilitarized Zone.

-DMZpace @ Yeonnamjang Underground Gallery, Seoul, 2 May 2020
+Exhibition DMZpace @ Yeonnamjang Underground Gallery, Seoul, 2 May-17 May 2020